electric-sql/electric/docs/reference/architecture.md

 ### Local writes

-Application code in the local app writes directly to the local SQLite or Postgres database using the [create, update and delete APIs](../usage/data-access/writes.md) from the type-safe database client.
+Application code in the local app writes directly to the local database using the [create, update and delete APIs](../usage/data-access/writes.md) from the type-safe database client.
 Before applying the writes, the client runs client-side validation to verify that the data is valid and will not be rejected once replicated.

 :::caution
 Direct writes to the local database that don't use the client library will also be replicated by the satellite process.
 However, this skips validation, so is dangerous and best avoided.